 No. AKDN’s work is underpinned by the ethical principles of Islam – particularly consultation, solidarity with those less fortunate, self-reliance and human dignity – but we do not restrict our work to a particular community, country or region.
 AKDN’s focus is on poor areas of the developing world, but we also conduct programmes in North America and Europe.
 Pluralism is a central pillar of AKDN’s ethical framework; we aim to improve living conditions and opportunities for people regardless of their particular religion, race, ethnicity, or gender.
 Our employees are also of different faiths, origins and backgrounds.

-For more information, please see the official biography.
+For more information, please see Our Chair.

 A significant portion of the funding for development activities comes from partnerships with national governments, multilateral institutions and private sector partners.
 His Highness the Aga Khan provides regular funding for administration, new programme and country initiatives, and for some core activities.
 The Ismaili community contributes invaluable volunteer time, professional services and substantial financial resources.
 Other funding sources include income from user fees and endowment funds.